 I’d say one of the biggest downsides to traditional publishing is an ever-shifting team.

 Imagine you sign with the perfect editor, and then a year into the process, you receive a call: they have landed a new job with another publishing house.
-The downside is… your contract isn’t with your editor, it’s with the publisher, so you must wish your editor well on their new journey and hope you work just as well with the editor taking over the helm.
+The downside of this (apart from being sad to see them go!) is that your contract isn’t with your editor.
+It’s with the publisher.
+So you must wish your editor well on their new journey and hope that you’ll work just as well with the editor taking over the helm.

-This happens a lot, and is something to prepare for.
+This happens a lot and is something that’s worth preparing for.
 The reason for this is that the industry is rather small, making it difficult to progress through the ranks in one place.
 For example, for an editor to get a promotion from Senior Commissioning Editor to Editorial Director, they might have to move to another publishing house.

 Often, traditionally published authors struggle with these transitions.
-The editor is the person they talk with the most from the publisher, as well as their biggest champion.
+Their editor is the person they talk with the most from the publisher, as well as being their biggest champion.

 1. Creative control

-One thing that is hugely beneficial about self-publishing is the control the author has over their project: you decide how much money you want to invest, the cover you want to have, you write the back copy, and you decide how the book will be marketed, and when it will be published and in which countries.
+One thing that is hugely beneficial about self publishing is the control the author has over their project.
+You decide how much money you want to invest and the cover you want to have.
+You write the back copy, and you decide how the book will be marketed, when it will be published, and in which countries.

 The world is your oyster – and the book is completely and utterly yours to publish as you see fit.